mohdje/medflix/Backend/WebHostStreaming/README.md

 # WebHostStreaming

-This is a web server application implemented using .Net Core.
-It provides APIs that a client can use to search movies and get a stream to watch a movie.
+This is a web server application implemented using .Net.
+It provides and apis to do search operation, stream movies and series and so on.
-This app has been designed to work for a single user usage on a local machine (for the movie playing part) so it can not be easily deployed on a server for a public usage (which would mean legal problems).

-## How it works

-Built files from the UI part are embedded in View.zip file which is in the Resources folder.
-In release mode, at execution time this file is unzip and the default web browser of the local machine is launched and load the page https://localhost:5001/view/index.html to display the UI of the application.
+Once compiled, React application is served by this web server at the route /home/index.html.
+Another route is accessible (/manage/index.html) to manage videos files.